w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 Second, the WoT Scripting API is designed to not have direct access to private keying information.
 This must be provisioned separately.

-General security and privacy considerations, testing, and best practices are covered in separate publications.
+Third, general security and privacy considerations, testing, and best practices are covered in separate publications.

 ## Considered alternatives (MK)